 AWS HealthLake is a HIPAA-eligible FHIR data store that enables healthcare organizations to store, transform, query, and analyze health data at scale.
 HealthLake natively supports FHIR R4, provides built-in FHIR APIs, and integrates with AWS analytics services.
 It supports SMART on FHIR authorization and can ingest data from HL7 v2, C-CDA, and other formats through built-in transformation capabilities.

 Amazon Comprehend Medical is a HIPAA-eligible NLP service that extracts medical information from unstructured clinical text.
 It identifies medical conditions, medications, dosages, procedures, and anatomical references from clinical notes, discharge summaries, and other documents.
-It is useful for downstream analytics, clinical decision support, and structured data extraction from free-text integration feeds.
+It is useful for downstream analytics, clinical decision support, and structured data extraction from free-text integration feeds — see our AI-ready healthcare data pipelines guide for the broader pipeline context.

 AWS HealthImaging is a purpose-built service for storing, accessing, and analyzing medical imaging data (DICOM).
 It provides sub-second image retrieval at scale and integrates with PACS systems and imaging viewers.